DevMountain/basecamp-assessment-i/README.md

 # Basecamp JavaScript I Stretch Project

 ## Objective
-Show understanding of core Javascript Concepts
+Show understanding of core Javascript Concepts.

 ## Directions
 Fork this repo, clone your fork, then complete the challenges in assessment.js.